MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

     }
     ```

     This operation may now be called to set a qubit to a known state (`Zero` or `One`).

     We measure the qubit, if it's in the state we want, we leave it alone, otherwise, we flip it with the `X` gate.

-> [!NOTE]
-> This code defines a Q# __operation__.
-> An operation is the basic unit of quantum execution in Q#.
-> It is roughly equivalent to a function in C or C++ or Python,
-> or a static method in C# or Java.
->
-> The arguments to an operation are specified as a tuple, within parentheses.
-> The return type of the operation is specified after a colon.
-> In this case, the `Set` operation has no return, so it is marked as
-> returning `Unit`.
-> This is the Q# equivalent of `unit` in F#, which is roughly analogous to
-> `void` in C#.
->
+### About Q# operations

+An operation is the basic unit of quantum execution in Q#.
+It is roughly equivalent to a function in C or C++ or Python, or a static method in C# or Java.
+The arguments to an operation are specified as a tuple, within parentheses.
+The return type of the operation is specified after a colon.
+In this case, the `Set` operation has no return, so it is marked as returning `Unit`.
+This is the Q# equivalent of `unit` in F#, which is roughly analogous to `void` in C#.

+### About quantum gates

+You have used two quantum gates in your first Q# operation:

+* The [M](xref:microsoft.quantum.intrinsic.m) gate, which measures the state of the qubit
+* The [X](xref:microsoft.quantum.intrinsic.x) gate, which flips the state of a qubit

+A quantum gate transforms the state of a qubit.

 ### Add Q# test code